OpenSpartan/openspartan-workshop/README.md

 ## Contribution

 This project is **open-source, not open-contribution** (similar to how SQLite structured [their contribution model](https://www.sqlite.org/copyright.html)).
 Small bug fixes and issue reports are appreciated, but I very much see this as my own passion project, on my own terms and time.

+If you found a bug or have a feature request, [open an issue](/OpenSpartan/openspartan-workshop/issues).